folio-org/okapi/doc/guide.md

 with a path like in `https://folio.example.com/okapi`.
 * `dockerUrl`: Tells the Okapi deployment where the Docker Daemon is.
 Defaults to `unix:///var/run/docker.sock`.
+* `dockerRegistries`: List of registries to use for Docker image pull.
+The value is a JSON array of of objects where each object may have the following values for docker authentication: `username`, `password`, `email`, `serveraddress`.
 * `containerHost`: Host where containers are running (as seen from Okapi).
 Defaults to `localhost`.
 * `postgres_host` : PostgreSQL host.
 Defaults to `localhost`.